 These two different factions in our brain compete with each other or align (perhaps) to control a single output channel.
 A part of us tries to muster the fortitude to forgo something, while the other wants to relish it.
 Our very own internal multitudes in the brain become the source of confusion.

 We are the confusion.
 Damn!!

-So, brain is a machine made of conflicting parts.
-I always strive to dig deeper into how we can align these parts instead of these being at war.
-While I continue to do that….I always have to fight my own demons to understand it more deeply before expressing it on others.
-Such is the journey of learning perhaps.
+Therefore, we can say that the brain is a machine made up of conflicting parts.
+I always strive to dig deeper into how we can align these parts instead of them being at war.
+While I continue to do that, I always have to fight my own demons to understand it more deeply before expressing it to others.
+Such is the journey of learning, perhaps.